CrowdHailer/just-job/README.md

 **Step 2: create a TodoList object**
 To make the above test pass we have to create minimal `CreateTodoList` and `TodoList` classes

+**Step 3: complete requirements**
+Repeat adding interactor tests and writing the code to fix them.
+See the commit log for details

 ## Install